Long-term Causal Inference Under Persistent Confounding via Data Combination: Abstract

 \section{Abstract}

-We study the identification and estimation of long-term treatment effects when both experimental and observational data are available.
-Since the long-term outcome is observed only after a long delay, it is not measured in the experimental data, but only recorded in the observational data.
-However, both types of data include observations of some short-term outcomes.
-In this paper, we uniquely tackle the challenge of persistent unmeasured confounders, \ie, some unmeasured confounders that can simultaneously affect the treatment, short-term outcomes and the long-term outcome, noting that they invalidate identification strategies in previous literature.
-To address this challenge, we exploit the sequential structure of multiple short-term outcomes, and develop three novel identification strategies for the average long-term treatment effect.
-We further propose three corresponding estimators and prove their asymptotic consistency and asymptotic normality.
-We finally apply our methods to estimate the effect of a job training program on long-term employment using semi-synthetic data.
-We numerically show that our proposals outperform existing methods that fail to handle persistent confounders.
+We study the identification and estimation of long-term treatment effects by combining short-term experimental data and long-term observational data subject to unobserved confounding.
+This problem arises often when concerned with long-term treatment effects since experiments are often short-term due to operational necessity while observational data can be more easily collected over longer time frames but may be subject to confounding.
+In this paper, we tackle the challenge of \emph{persistent} confounding: unobserved confounders that can simultaneously affect the treatment, short-term outcomes, and long-term outcome.
+In particular, persistent confounding invalidates identification strategies in previous approaches to this problem.
+To address this challenge, we exploit the sequential structure of multiple short-term outcomes and develop several novel identification strategies for the average long-term treatment effect.
+Based on these, we develop estimation and inference methods with asymptotic guarantees.
+To demonstrate the importance of handling persistent confounders, we apply our methods to estimate the effect of a job training program on long-term employment using semi-synthetic data.\\